-- Lock the bolt to the rear by pressing inward on the bottom of the bolt catch as you pull charging handle completely rearward. - 2.
+- Grasp and retract the charging handle locking the bolt carrier to the rear by pressing inward on the bottom of the bolt catch. - 2.
 Return the charging handle to the forward locked position. - 3.
 Rotate the fire control selector to the SAFE position. - 4.
 Visually and physically inspect the chamber to ensure it is clear. - 5.
 Insert a loaded magazine until it engages and is held by the magazine catch.
 Always pull down to ensure the magazine is seated properly. - Press the top of the bolt catch inward releasing the bolt carrier.
 If the firearm is not to be fired immediately close the ejection port cover.